April 01, 2026

 Hello there.
 I have a simple St. Patrick’s Day-inspired punny card to share today using products from Whimsy Stamps (WS).

-The truck from Loads of Love was stamped with with Memento Tuxedo Black ink on a scrap of X-Press It paper, coloured with Copic Sketch markers then fussy cut out.
+The truck from Loads of Love was stamped with Memento Tuxedo Black ink on a scrap of X-Press It paper, coloured with Copic Sketch markers then fussy cut out.
 The Malarkey Word die set clovers and the Mix and Mingle Alphabet letters for the sentiment were die cut from lime green cardstock and ink blended with various green dye inks.

 A Wonky Stitched Rectangle panel was die cut from Bristol paper next then ink blended with Twisted Citron distress ink for the background.
 Assembled and adhered the elements onto the panel befoie stamped “sending” from Raccoon Happy Day with Mowed Lawn distress oxide ink.
 The truck “floating” on the panel was wrong, so shading was added beneath with Copic Sketch markers to finish.